-A customer recently described their initial use case for InRule Decisioning.
+A customer recently described their initial use case for InRule decision automation.
 At the start of the discussion, the desired implementation included interactions with Snowflake.
 As the conversation progressed, they expressed an interest in integrating with Salesforce.
 By the end of the conversation, they clearly envisioned native decisions inside of the Snowflake platform as well.

 Problems often surface progressively.
 This is certainly the case with problems and risks that were never fully understood at the beginning of a project.
 In fact, avoiding this is nearly impossible simply because projects and priorities can shift and pivot as they progress.
 After all, humans operate with a limited horizon.
 That said, it is our responsibility to unpack the risks and take on the challenges once they surface.